rustyinfinity/StashNfoExporter/README.md

 # File Structure and File Names
 I will add .nfo naming according how you need once i get time in few weeks.

-For Now i use this naming and achieve it by renamer plugin for stash.
+For Now i use this naming and achieve it by <a href="https://github.com/stashapp/CommunityScripts/tree/main/plugins/renamerOnUpdate">renamer plugin for stash</a>.

-You can also add all movies in same directory without creating subdirectories but make sure filenames are diffrent as now i have changed saving nfo as "filename.nfo".
+### You can also add all movies in same directory without creating subdirectories but make sure filenames are diffrent as now i have changed saving nfo as "filename.nfo".

 <img width="1265" alt="Screenshot 2024-01-22 at 9 38 58 AM" src="https://github.com/rustyinfinity/StashNfoExporter/assets/115462641/4a599cfa-dba1-43af-b863-1d820f4cd21d">
 Source: https://kodi.wiki/view/Naming_video_files/Movies